 During the third quarter of fiscal year 2024, the Company reclassified restructuring costs that were included in "Selling, general and administrative" and "Product development and engineering" within "Total operating costs and expenses, net" in the Statements of Operations to be separately presented in "Restructuring" within "Total operating costs and expenses, net" in the Statements of Operations.
-This was applied retrospectively and resulted in the reclassification of \$2.1 million of restructuring costs for each of the three and nine months ended October 30, 2022 from "Selling, general and administrative" and \$0.1 million of restructuring costs for each of the three and nine months ended October 30, 2022 from "Product development and engineering" in the Statements of Operations.
+This was applied retrospectively and resulted in the reclassification of \$2.1 million of restructuring costs for each of the three and nine months ended October 30, 2022 from "Selling, general and administrative" and \$0.1 million of restructuring "to "Restructuring" to "Restructuring" in the Statements of Operations.
 This reclassification did not impact the Company's gross profit, operating income, net income or earnings per share for any historical periods and also did not impact the Balance Sheets or Statements of Cash Flows.